hvrt-vcs/hvrt/README.md

 # Havarti

+The primary repo for this project is hosted on [Github](https://github.com/hvrt-vcs/hvrt).
+Issues and pull requests can be created there.

 ### WIP:
 I have opened up havarti publicly in an incomplete, non-working state.
 I am starting a new job and thought it best to avoid any potential conficts